| | | | |

 cut flower garden by seed: cut flower garden in the summer

-I know this process can be intimidating for new gardeners, and it still makes me nervous sometimes.
-But don’t let that keep you from having fun and making this a fun learning process!
+Growing cut flowers from seed can be intimidating for new gardeners, and it still makes me nervous sometimes.
+But don’t let that keep you from having fun, and make this a fun learning process!

-You can read all the blog posts in the GROWING A CUT FLOWER GARDEN series HERE.
+You can read all the blog posts in the GROWING A CUT FLOWER GARDEN series.

 In the cut flower garden

-I hope this post has gotten you excited about growing a cut flower garden by seed and have a better understanding of where to start.
+I hope this post has inspired you to grow a cut flower garden from seed and given you a better understanding of where to start.

-With these seed-starting basics, you’ll be able to grow healthy seedlings and have the most gorgeous fresh flowers this growing season.
+With these seed-starting basics, you can grow healthy seedlings and have the most gorgeous fresh flowers this growing season.

 Until next time,